 The government uses floors to prevent prices from getting too low.
 The most common main floor is the minimum wage – the minimum price that can be paid for labor.

-What will be the national life wage in 2020?
+What will be the national living wage in 2023?

 How do I calculate my minimum wage salary?